dtcenter/MET/docs/Users_Guide/installation.rst

     **PYTHON_MODULE** Format is **PythonModuleName_version** (e.g. python_3.10.4).
 This environment variable
     is only required if **USE_MODULES** = TRUE.
 To set properly, list the Python module to load followed by an underscore and version number.
-For example, setting PYTHON_MODULE=python_3.10.4 will cause the script to  run "module load python/3.10.4".
+For example, setting **PYTHON_MODULE**=python_3.10.4 will cause the script to  run :code: `module load python/3.10.4`.

 .. dropdown:: REQUIRED, IF COMPILING PYTHON EMBEDDING